rust-stuco/lectures/week5/slides.md

 # What's the point?

 Why have a type that never has a value?
-Consider the following
+Consider the following:

 ```rust
 let guess: u32 = match guess.trim().parse() {
     Ok(num) => num,
     Err(_) => continue,
 };
 ```

 * Recall match statements can only return 1 type
 * `continue` has the `!` type
     * Rust knows this can't be value and allows `guess: u32`